Conor-Fleming/Wildfire-Task/README.md

 Once running, you can use curl to make requests to ```localhost:8080```
 ```
 $ curl localhost:8080
-Dilbag Alimento does infinit loops in 4 seconds.
+Clive Moodie programs occupy 150% of CPU, even when they are not executing.
 ```

-Alternatively once the server has been started you can navigate to (http://localhost:8080/) and user refresh for new content.
+Alternatively once the server has been started you can navigate to (http://localhost:8080/) and use refresh for new content.